 Call me old-fashioned, but I like to be wooed.
-However much I want to see a given movie, however much I've anticipated it (I'm looking at you, Fantastic Beasts), I still want to be convinced that this movie is going to be worth my time.
+However much I want to see a given movie, however much I’ve anticipated it, I still want to be convinced that this movie is going to be worth my time.
 The opening title sequence is a way to do just that: grab my interest, dart my curiosity, sweep me off my feet.

 1) Establishing the Point Of View

 Narratives usually follow a given point of view and don’t move far from it for the length of the movie.
 Whose point of view does “Juno” follow?
 Juno’s… That was easy, but you get my point.
 And the opening title sequence does that but also does #3 incredibly well, so we’ll go back to that film.